Damien Hirst: Charitable work

 Hirst is a supporter of the indigenous rights organisation, Survival International.
 In September 2008, Hirst donated the work, Beautiful Love Survival, at the Sotheby's London sale, Beautiful Inside My Head Forever, to raise money for this organisation.
 Later, he also contributed his writing to the book, We Are One: A Celebration of Tribal Peoples, released in October 2009, in support of Survival.
 The book explores the existence of, and threats to, indigenous cultures around the world.

 In 2016 he donated artworks for the secret auction of Art on a Postcard, a charity supporting the fight against Hepatitis C.

 NFTs

-In July 2021 Hirst announced his first NFT project, named "The Currency: it consisted of 10,000 unique hand-painted dot-covered works on paper, each one corresponding to a non-fungible token.
-Two months later, the project revenued a total of $25,000,000.
+In July 2021 Hirst announced his first NFT project, named The Currency: it consisted of 10,000 unique hand-painted dot-covered works on paper, each one corresponding to a non-fungible token.
+Two months later, the project earned a total of $25,000,000.
 Hirst instructed those who bought pieces from his latest collection to choose either the physical artwork or the NFT representing it.
-Buyers were informed that corresponding artworks for the non-exchanged NFTs would be destroyed, with the first 1,000 artworks being burned on October 11, 2022.
-He streamed the burning of his physical pieces on Instagram live from his London gallery and is set to burn thousands more of his artwork to complete the transformation of the selected artworks so they can exist solely as NFTs.
+Buyers were informed that corresponding artworks for the unexchanged NFTs would be destroyed, with the first 1,000 artworks being burned on 11 October, 2022.
+He streamed the burning of his physical pieces on Instagram live from his London gallery and is set to burn thousands more of his artworks to complete the transformation of the selected artworks so they can exist solely as NFTs.
 It has been estimated the works being burned are collectively worth almost £10 million.